-Administrative control of the QAPD will be in accordance with 10 CFR 50.55(f) and 10 CFR 50.54(a).
-Changes to the QAPD are evaluated by the Quality Manager to ensure that such changes do not degrade previously approved quality assurance controls specified in the QAPD.
+Administrative control of the QAPD will be in accordance with 10 CFR 50.55(f) and 10 CFR 50.54(a), as appropriate.
+Changes to the QAPD are evaluated by the Vice President Nuclear Oversight to ensure that such changes do not degrade previously approved quality assurance controls specified in the QAPD.
 This document shall be revised as appropriate to incorporate additional QA commitments that may be established during the COL application development process.
-New revisions to the document will be reviewed, at a minimum, by the Quality Manager and approved by the Senior Vice President, Units 3 & 4 (during construction) or the General Manager, Oversight and Regulatory Affairs (during operations).
+New revisions to the document will be reviewed, at a minimum, by the Nuclear Oversight corporate manager responsible for Audits and Programs and approved by the Vice President Nuclear Oversight, and the President of Duke Energy Nuclear.

 Regulations require that the Final Safety Analysis Report (FSAR) include, among other things, the managerial and administrative controls to be used to assure safe operation, including a discussion of how the applicable requirements of Appendix B will be satisfied.
-In order to comply with this requirement, the FSAR references the QAPD and, as a result, the requirements of 10 CFR 50.54(a) are satisfied by and apply to the QAPD.
+In order to comply with this requirement, the FSAR references this QAPD and as a result, the requirements of 10 CFR 50.54(a), are satisfied by and apply to the QAPD.